Undervalued, 5.4%-Yielding Hasbro Stock Has 75% Upside

 As mentioned earlier, the company expected 2022 to be challenging, but it took that opportunity to invest in its business growth.
 That included acquiring “D&D Beyond” for $146.0 million in May of that year, in a deal that became earnings-accretive in the fourth quarter.

-Hasbro, Inc. also returned $510.0 million to its shareholders through dividends and share repurchases.
-The company’s balance sheet is solid, with enough cash to adequately support its short-term business needs.
+In 2022, Hasbro, Inc. returned $510.0 million to its shareholders through dividends and share repurchases.
+The company’s balance sheet is solid, though, with enough cash to adequately support its short-term business needs.

 Plans to Grow Profits 50% Over Next 3 Years